JaceDeane/pokeRGBplus/TO DO.md

 - (?)
 Remove Swimmers from Pallet Group overworld sprites and include the PewterGroup as well...?
 (ADD an in-between SPRITEGROUP for routes)\
 	(CooltrainerM, etc. doesn't load in after exiting Viridian Forest)
+	- *Look into a dynamic sprite system...

 - Update TM/HM list* (This is an EXTENSIVE job.
-Will leave until towards the end?)
+Pokémon learnsets will have to be updated.
+Will leave until towards the end -- G/S Pokémon will need to have custom TM/HM learnsets now)

 - Remove old G/S trainer EVENT flags (as needed)